CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 ### Security Requirements

+#### Remote Registry Service

 All HA node servers must have the Remote Registry service running.

+#### Installation User

 A domain user which is a member of the local Administrators group on all servers (load balancer and HA) must be available to run the installation scripts.
-This is a pre-requisite of Microsoft Service Fabric, which is the HA platform that Cortex EDA is built upon.
+This is a pre-requisite of Microsoft Service Fabric, which is the HA platform that Cortex Innovation is built upon.

+#### Antivirus Exclusions

-It is advised (by Microsoft Service Fabric) that certain antivirus exclusions are created on each HA node server to reduce anti-virus processing on Service Fabric artefacts.
+It is advised (by Microsoft Service Fabric) that certain antivirus exclusions are created on each Application server to reduce anti-virus processing on Service Fabric artefacts.
 The process exclusions should be done before installation occurs, as the processes will be used during installation of the application and anti-virus software can cause the installation to fail or timeout.
 Some antivirus software will only allow folder exclusions to be applied if they already exist, so these may be added after installation occurs.
 The following exclusions should be applied for any anti-virus software running on any of the nodes:

 #### Antivirus Excluded Folders